Scottish Highlands Photography Workshop

-Night sky and astrophotography tuition is delivered throughout the duration of this workshop.
+Night sky and astrophotography tuition is delivered throughout the duration of this workshop (weather permitting).

-His tours operate very differently from the hundreds of other mainstream photography workshops on offer, and although there is always a draft itinerary of locations, Ollie uses all his experience of the area, weather, and time of day to switch the workshop as necessary to suit weather and skies, occasionally pursuing long drives on, usually successful, hunts for clear skies and Aurora.
+His tours operate very differently from the hundreds of other mainstream photography workshops on offer, and although there is always a draft itinerary of locations, Ollie uses all his experience of the area, weather, and time of day to switch the workshop as necessary to suit weather and skies, occasionally pursuing long drives, on usually successful, hunts for clear skies and often Aurora.

 This Scottish Highlands Photography workshop will take in some of the classic areas of Glencoe, Glen Etive, Rannoch Moor, Kilchurn Castle, Castle Stalker, Eilean Donan Castle, Torridon, Shieldaig, and Applecross, though it may also include longer drives to Dunnottar Castle and Catterline Bay on the east, or onto Skye to the west, as weather dictates the groups movements.

-In light of potential late nights, and travelling to and from locations, the workshops are not subject to a daily sunrise itinerary and therefore perhaps only two or three may be undertaken, instead focusing on golden hour, sunset, blue hour, and nightscapes (sunrise/nigthscapes will both depend on the cloud cover, cloudy nights will see sunrises undertaken).
+In light of potential late nights, and travelling to and from locations, the workshops are not subject to a daily sunrise itinerary and therefore perhaps only two or three may be undertaken, instead focusing on the golden hour, sunset, blue hour, and nightscapes (sunrise/nigthscapes will both depend on the cloud cover, cloudy nights will see sunrises undertaken).

 Furthermore, centrally located, high-end luxury holiday accommodations with individuals’ own rooms (unless sharing is requested) are used instead of moving from hotel to hotel throughout the workshop.